wordplaydev/.github/profile/README.md

-# Welcome

-We are Wordplay, a community of researchers, educators, designers, developers, and other contributors who are working towards a vision of _justice-centered programming languages_.
+Hello!
+We are **Wordplay**, a community of researchers, educators, designers, developers, and other contributors who are working towards a vision of **justice-centered programming languages**.

 By justice, we mean programming languages that: